Introduction

 The semiclassical perturbation approximation (SCP)

-When the impact approximation is valid, the collisional broadening becomes an application of the theory of collisions (Baranger 1958abc).
+The calculations provide widths and shifts due to collisions with electrons and ions..
+The impact approximation being valid, the collisional broadening becomes an application of the theory of collisions (Baranger 1958abc).
+The semi-classical scattering matrix must be obtained.

 Debye shielding effect is also taken into account.
 It is negligible at low densities or for lines arising from low levels.
 Then widths and shifts are proportional to the density.